MicrosoftDocs/sdk-api/sdk-api-src/content/restrictederrorinfo/index.md

 ## -description

-This header is used by Windows Runtime C++ reference.
+This header is used by winrt.
 For more information, see:

 - [Windows Runtime C++ reference](../_winrt/index.md)